avocadoboi/cpp20-http-client/README.md

 ## Dependencies
 The only non-native dependency is OpenSSL on UNIX operating systems.
 It is recommended to use a package manager like VCPKG to install the OpenSSL libraries, especially on MacOS.

-## Usage
+## Building and installing

-The library exports the target ``Cpp20InternetClient::cpp20_internet_client``.
-Cpp20InternetClient is the name of the package namespace.
-There are several ways to include the library in a project.

-### Installing the library
-You can download, build and install the library like so:
+You can download, build and install the library as shown below.
+You only need to do it like this if you want to use the library as an installation as explained later.
+The information about cmake flags can be useful even if you use the library as a subproject.
 ```shell
 git clone https://github.com/avocadoboi/cpp20-internet-client.git
 cd cpp20-internet-client